 USDA ‘Product of USA’ Comment

 In June 2023, TINA.org submitted a comment in response to the USDA’s Food Safety and Inspection Service’s request for comments about its proposal to amend its regulations that define the conditions under which the labeling of meat and other products can be labeled “Product of USA” or “Made in the USA.”
-Currently, a meat product can be labeled as being of U.S.-origin so long as some processing of the meat happened domestically, even if the animal was born, raised, slaughtered and even partially processed in another country.
+At the time, a meat product could be labeled as being of U.S.-origin so long as some processing of the meat happened domestically, even if the animal was born, raised, slaughtered and even partially processed in another country.

 Featured